 OMNIAIR CONSORTIUM, INC.

-As approved February 21st 2008 ARTICLE I – INTRODUCTION
+As approved [TBD] ARTICLE I – INTRODUCTION

 Section 1.01.
 Name.
 The name of this corporation is the OmniAir

 Consortium, Inc. (hereinafter referred to as either the “Corporation” or “OmniAir”).

 Section 1.02.
 Principal Office.
 The principal office of the Corporation is located in the Washington, DC area or at such other location that subsequently may be designated by the Board of the Directors of the Corporation (the Board”) by Resolution.